-Posted in Career Advice for Young Professionals Communication Skills Employment Trends Future of Careers Generation Y/Millennials Managing Generation Y Managing Generational Differences Now Trending Professionalism Work/Life Balance on December 6, 2013 at 9:00 am
+Posted in Career Advice for Young Professionals Communication Skills Generation Y/Millennials Managing Generation Y Managing Generational Differences Personal Branding Professionalism on February 25, 2014 at 8:57 am

 In my “Now Trending” series, I curate five recently published articles that capture the future of work or embrace the Millennial mindset.
 Share your favorite articles of the week in a comment!